 Many people in the current financial climate find it difficult to spare any cash for savings.
 However, Christmas is coming, and money will need to be spent, no matter how frugal you try to be.
 Think of some things that you could do without for a short time, like having a free weekend, when you try and do things that are free, or almost.
 Think about taking your lunch and coffee to work with you for a short time.
 You could probably save in excess of £100 a month if you tried this.
 Think before you order a takeaway and see what you can rustle up from your cupboards instead.

 Planning and budgeting for Christmas is something that we would all like to do as it makes so much sense.
 However, we do not always manage.
 Make a concentrated effort this year to take some our advice and make Christmas time full of joy and not a financial headache.
 Budgeting is the key.
-Once you know what Christmas is going to cost you then you can get a savings plan into place without the need for any wonga loans.
+Once you know what Christmas is going to cost you then you can get a savings plan into place without the need for any wonga loan alternatives.

 The winter sales are full of heavily discounted merchandise that is more or less the same kind of stuff that we all buy the year after, full price.
 It seems daft not to take advantage of this.
 It’s never been cheaper to shop than today when you take the time to do your research.
 Voucher codes and club cards offer fantastic discounts in great stores, restaurants and even on travel tickets.
 It pays to plan early for Christmas to enjoy it.